What is a tech nonprofit?

 What happens at Demo Day?

 Demo Day is the final event of the accelerator.
 It’s a celebration of the growth and progress the cohort has achieved throughout the summer.
 It’s also a valuable fundraising opportunity.
 Fast Forward curates an audience of 400+ foundation representatives, corporate social good program leaders, and tech philanthropists to attend Demo Day to unlock additional capital for the accelerator organizations.

 I’m not from San Francisco.
 Can I still apply?

 Yes.
-We meet in-person for two days every other week.
-In past years, some participants flew in each week to attend the sessions.
-We require that at least one founder is present at every session.
+We meet in-person for two days, every other week.
+In past years some participants flew in to attend the sessions, while others found temporary housing in San Francisco.
+We require that at least one member of your team is present at every session.

 We’re a for-profit social enterprise.
 Can we apply?

 Our initial focus in on innovative solutions addressing problems for which there is no market solution.
 That’s where we see the biggest gap in resources in the market.
 Unfortunately, for-profit corporations and startups are not eligible to apply to Fast Forward at this time, but hopefully you can take advantage of one of the many funding sources available to B Corps and social enterprises.

 We haven’t formally incorporated yet as a nonprofit.
 Can we still apply?